Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/objectmodel/ResultObject.md

 <a id="camera"></a>
 ### ![alt text](/assets/structure.ico) Camera

-Details of the camera that took the image.
+Details of the camera that captured the images submitted to the order.

 ##### ![alt text](/assets/properties.ico) Camera properties